 ‘Have I set the alarm for the wrong time?‘

 The more excuses we have for compulsive alarm checking, the harder it is to convince ourselves that this check will be the final one.
 And if the first time wasn’t enough, why would we stop after the 17th?

 Being late is a rational concern, but the compulsion is irrational.
 It only leads to more anxiety.

 The only way we can break the cycle is by knowing we are in one.
 Acknowledging that the checks are compulsions and are not doing us any favours other than reinforcing OCD.

-When I wake up and get to the station on a morning, my brain tells me:
+When we get to the station on a morning, our brain often tells us:

-Here are a couple of things that have helped ease my anxiety, although they aren’t seen as long term solutions.
-They may help in the early stages of recovery, but I need to keep working on avoiding compulsive behavior if I do not want to see a relapse.
+A couple of things that can ease the anxiety, although they aren’t long term solutions.
+They may help in the early stages of recovery, but avoiding compulsive behavior is important.

-Another way to minimize the risk of missing an alarm is to set two alarms.
-Not on the same device, but two separate devices.
+Another way to minimize the risk of missing an alarm is to set two alarms on two devices.